ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 ![Figure 14](https://github.com/user-attachments/assets/82955851-3848-4fd6-8980-193b28215d46)

-We can see list of application used for local interprocess communication.
+We can see list of used for local interprocess communication sockets.

 ## 2.c